Temporary Import Scheme

 Traders may be penalised under the Customs Act if they do not comply with the requirements of the Temporary Import Scheme.

-- Failure to re-export goods before the temporary importation end-date
+- Failure to obtain approval for an extension to the temporary import period before the temporary importation end-date.

-- Failure to produce goods under TIS for customs clearance/endorsement
+- Driver did not produce goods for customs clearance/endorsement at the respective cargo checkpoints.

 For minor offences under the Customs Act, Singapore Customs may compound the offences for a sum not exceeding S$5,000 per offence.
 Offenders may be prosecuted if the offence committed is of a fraudulent or serious nature.